AdrianTomin/AdrianTomin-heart-disease-prediction/README.md

 ---

-This README provides a comprehensive guide for setting up the environment, installing dependencies, and running the project locally.
-Adjust paths and repository links as needed to match your specific setup.
+This README provides a comprehensive guide for setting up the environment, installing dependencies, and running the notebook.

 ## Badges